 Come August, a garden can start looking a little tired.
 Months of heat and bugs take a toll on summer blooms.
 That said, it’s also a time when many late–summer flowers are just coming into their own.
 All it takes is a little planning and you can extend the blooming season all the way until fall.

-I know what I’m talking about, not only as a designer, but because I co-chair a demonstration garden in Maryland that must be in peak flower in August in time for the County Fair.
-Located on the grounds of the Montgomery County Agricultural Center, the garden is funded by the Master Gardener program and plays an integral role in educating the public.
-The Fair falls at a time of year, however, that can be hard on flowers not only because it’s getting late in the season but also because there are invariably wide swings in weather.
+I know what I’m talking about, not only as a landscape designer, but also as chair of a demo garden in Maryland that must be in peak flower in August for the County Fair.
+The garden is funded by the Master Gardener program and plays a key role in educating the public.
+The Fair falls at a time of year, though, that can be tough on flowers.
+Not only is it late in the season, but there are also wide swings in weather.

 A view of our demo garden with the cow ‘show barn’ in the back

-It was a miracle then, that when we opened the garden to the public yesterday, it looked better than ever.
+It was a miracle then, that when we opened yesterday, our garden looked better than ever.